gabolein/TSN-TOB/README.md

 ## Compiling

 A trivial Makefile is provided in the `prototype` directory.
 If one wishes to add files to the compilation process, they must be explicitly listed in the Makefile.
 To compile a node, simply run `make`.
 For benchmarking purposes, certain smaller bits of the program can compiled differently by running either `make LATENCY_BENCH=1` and `make DELIVERY_BENCH=1`.

+## Demo

+Since this is a TDMA protocol, the fact that it can deliver messages in the correct order is not so impressive.
+It is rather a proof of concept that, with TSN, we can implement ordered message delivery, i.e. consensus, regardless of the network load.
+Either way, feel free to try out the program in virtual mode through the following steps:

+1. Run `./setup 4 10000000 v` as superuser.
+This will create several namespaces and virtual devices, don't forget to delete them with `ip {ns,link} delete <name>` (or just run in a VM).
+2. Open 4 separate terminals and run `prototype/run_node.sh <node ID> 4 10000000` as superuser in each terminal, where `<node ID>` is `0` for the first terminal, `1` for the second etc.
+3. Have fun observing the log messages printing for as long as you like.
+3. Press `q`, then `ENTER` to shutdown a node gracefully.
+The log messages will show the other nodes acknowledging its failure.

+Files in the `interface/out/` directory will then hold the messages in the sequence in which they were delivered.
+If a node fails, it is recognized as faulty within one round, and its last message is not delivered.